swill062/technical-writing/index.md

 Logically speaking, the less mistakes you make, the more successful you will be.

 Reading a plethora of books and passages from a variety of fields increases the chance that you will find the piece of advice or tip that will bring you success.
 Don’t limit yourself.
-I don’t want you to waste your efforts when you don’t need to.
+Spread your focus to multiple genres.
+I don’t want you to waste your efforts following only one or two avenues of data collection.

 If someone has already supplied the information that you need, then reading is the method through which you will find it.